kiva-mccr/Inverse-Laplace-Calculator/README.md

 - ~~System of Equations~~ **(In-Progress)**
 - Filter Grapher

-To open the calculator navigate to the [jupyter file](/Linear-Circuits-2-Calculator.ipynb) within the repository and click the "Open in Collab" button to open an online enviroment.
+To open the calculator navigate to the [jupyter file](/Linear-Circuits-2-Calculator.ipynb) within the repository and click the "Open in Colab" button to open an online enviroment.